-If you’re just looking for a fitness watch with an OLED display and are happy to live without onboard GPS, the Fitbit Versa 2 might be a better bet.
+If you’re just looking for a fitness watch with an OLED display and are happy to live without onboard GPS, the Fitbit Versa 3 might be a better bet.
 It’s much cheaper at just $225, has Amazon Alexa and Google Assistant built in, and it’s an all-around good fitness tracker.
 The Garmin Venu is a more advanced fitness product though, so it’s not nearly a 1:1 comparison.

 Garmin Venu review: The verdict